ThatCoolCoder/nosper-engine/InputLanguage.md

 ```
 @ifelse(_condition, _trueVal, _falseVal)
     If the value of _condition is zero, it will evaluate to _falseVal, otherwise _trueVal.
 Short circuiting.

-@del_var(_var_name)
-    If the variable exists, it is deleted from the innermost scope where it is defined, otherwise it gives an error
 ```